Mystical Hope Book Circle | Chapter 1: Awakening in the Body on the Journey to the Wellsprings

 in every last part of our body.

-What Cynthia describes as “a direct encounter with Being itself” is present in the sacred text of all the traditions, and it is also close to us, right now, in our very lives.
-The hint, what intends to be caught by the knowing, is sometimes simply a place where we recognize the need to pay attention.
-This chapter provides plenty of opportunities and examples for our attention.
-Reading it, I remember moment after moment of awakening while in the deep turmoil of inexplicable illness; notice in my own daily life being “surprised by joy,” as a C. S. Lewis quote expresses it in this first chapter.
+What Cynthia describes as “a direct encounter with Being itself” is present in the sacred text of all the traditions, and is also close to us, right now, in our very lives.
+What intends to be caught by the knowing is sometimes as simple as a sensation that reminds us to pay attention.
+Chapter One provides plenty of opportunities and examples, engaging our attention.
+Reading it, the memory of moment after moment of awakening—inexplicitly—while in the turmoil of undiagnosed illness arises; noticing in daily life being “surprised by joy” (as a favorite C. S. Lewis quote expresses it).

-We can tune in to what is being offered out of the rivers of abundance, joy and presence that run strong under the surface of life and through us in the depth of our hearts and in sensation in our bodies.
-That is what this little book is about.
-We can “learn to think and see in a new way;” to enter into relationship with mystical hope.
+We train ourselves to tune in to what is always being given out of the rivers of abundance, joy and presence that run strong under the surface of life.
+Welcoming those currents in the depth of our hearts and in bodily sensation.
+That is what this little book is about, and Chapter One invites us to dive right in.
+Offers tools to “learn to think and see in a new way;” to enter into relationship with mystical hope.

 A Note from Wisdom Waypoints